 Diseases spread by animals

-Reduce your risk of infection by:
+Reduce your risk of infection.

-- avoiding contact with sick animals
+- Avoid contact with sick animals.

 If you're bitten, scratched or licked on an open wound by an animal:

-- use appropriate first aid
+- use first aid

 - wash the wound out well with soap and water for at least 10 minutes